racheltr248/Election_Analysis/README.md

 - Percentage of votes each candidate won
 - The winner of the election based on the popular vote

-Theelection commission has requested some additional data to complete the audit:
+The election commission has requested some additional data to complete the audit:
 - The voter turnout for each county
 - The percentage of votes from each county out of the total count
 - The county with the highest turnout